JeanChristopheMorinPerso/JeanChristopheMorinPerso.github.io/content/shorts/index.en.md

 > Why not?

-And then you woud look at me thinking I'm kind of weird.
+And then you would look at me thinking I'm kind of weird.

 Now, if I don't explain in more details why, you might: